buildweek-kidsFly-pg/backend/README.md

-# backendBack-End by Benjamin Griffin
+# Back-End by William Chambers

 Landing Page - https://kidsfly-lambda.herokuapp.com/
 Endpoints

 GETS

-GET all TRIPS - requires Authorization Header token from login /api/trips
+GET all TRIPS for user - requires Authorization Header token from login /api/trips

 Returns an array of objects